dotnet/issue-labeler/Documentation/README.md

 This document describes how to set up a new issue labeler app (for a new GitHub repo), as well as how to update the training data for an existing labeler app and repo.

-Note: Several parts of this document have steps that require particular membership and permissions for various GitHub repos, Azure subscriptions and resources, and so forth.
+Note: Several parts of this document have steps that require particular membership and permissions for various GitHub repositories, Azure subscriptions and resources, and so forth.
 You may have to request permissions or send PRs to make certain changes.

 ## Add support for a new GitHub repo